 MSc Human Performance Optimisation

-Do you work in an environment where performance truly matters, (military, fire service, police, emergency medicine, or non-governmental rescue organisations) where the consequences of not performing can be grave?
+Do you work in a high-stress, high-stakes, environment (i.e., military, fire service, police, emergency medicine, or non-governmental rescue organisations) where the consequences of failure can result to death or catastrophic loss?
 If so, BNU would like to offer you the opportunity to develop your knowledge, skills, and expertise in the field of Human Performance Optimisation (HPO).

-Representing the first programme of its kind in the UK, our MSc in HPO has been developed in conjunction with key stakeholders within Defence and relevant subject matter experts from around the world.
+Representing the first programme of its kind not only in the UK but in the world, our part-time, online MSc in HPO has been developed in conjunction with a host of world leading sub-matter experts who share their knowledge and expertise across from across all the recognised domains of human performance.

 Why study at Buckinghamshire New University?